 How much does a new roof cost?

 In need of a new roof but unsure of what to expect as far as cost?
 Well, not to worry because you’re not alone!
 Once doing some research, you’ll quickly learn that a new roof is not as simple as replacing a few new shingles and calling it a day.
 Roofs are a complex system of decking, membranes, shingles, and vents, and their job is to protect your home from extreme weather, provide insulation and complete the overall look of your home.
-When it comes to determining the cost of a roof replacement, several factors must be taken into consideration.
+When determining the cost of a roof replacement, you must consider several factors.
 We have provided a basic rundown of what goes into the pricing of a new roof.

 PARTS OF THE WHOLE:

-On average, reroofing a house could cost between $5,000-$12,000, but prices are dependent on many different factors.
+On average, reroofing a house could cost between $5,000 and $12,000, but prices depend on many factors.
 The list provided below will give you an idea of the different factors that contractors take into account when estimating the cost of your new roof:

 - Size – the overall area of your roof